HashakGik/OneTrainer-QT6/modules/ui/README.md

 ## Decisions and Caveats
 - Since the original OneTrainer code was strongly coupled with the user interface, many model classes were rewritten from scratch, with a high chance of introducing bugs.
-- Controller's state machine is subject to change.
 - Enums in `modules/util/enum` have been extended with methods for GUI pretty-printing (`modules.util.enum.BaseEnum.BaseEnum` class), without altering their existing functionality
 - I have more or less arbitrarily decided that strings should all be translated with `QCoreApplication.translate()`, because it groups them by context (e.g. `QCoreApplication.translate(context="model_tab", sourceText="Data Type")`), allowing explicit disambiguation every time, and providing translators with a somewhat ordered xml (every string with the same context will be close together).
 - At the moment Enum values are non-translatable, because pretty printing often relies on string manipulation.